chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 <div style="text-align: center;font-size:small"><iframe width="640" height="360" src="https://youtube.com/embed/EBKLME-y-lw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 Now, you might think that because these are "unofficial", they don't really mean much other than the fact that it's meant to showcase the various Harbingers.
 However, I have a suspicion that this is actually a _semi-official_ showcase instead, like some kind of controlled marketing.
-These are not random community submissions, because they're commissioned, curated, and brand-safe.
+These are not random community submissions, because they're actually commissioned (see below), and thus, they're brand-safe.
 And there's evidence that points to this.

 Hoyo has made an [official statement](https://genshin-impact.fandom.com/wiki/HoYoFair/2021-09-17) with their first Hoyofair in 2021, and the accompanying comment event, that says